applyikfwork/Vibo/docs/SETUP_INSTRUCTIONS.md

 ## 🚨 Troubleshooting

-### "Firebase Admin SDK failed to initialize" in Production
+### "Firebase Admin SDK failed to initialize" or "Invalid PEM formatted message"

-This error almost always means there is a problem with your environment variables on Vercel/Netlify.
+This error almost always means there is a problem with the `FIREBASE_PRIVATE_KEY` environment variable on Vercel/Netlify.

-1.  **Check `FIREBASE_PRIVATE_KEY`:**
-    - Did you Base64 encode it?
-It **must** be encoded.
-    - Did you copy the entire encoded string?
+1.  **Re-encode your key:** Carefully follow the Base64 encoding instructions again.
+This is the most common point of failure.
-2.  **Check `FIREBASE_CLIENT_EMAIL` and `NEXT_PUBLIC_FIREBASE_PROJECT_ID`:**
+2.  **Check `FIREBASE_CLIENT_EMAIL` and `NEXT_PUBLIC_FIREBASE_PROJECT_ID`:** Ensure they are correct and have no extra spaces.
-    - Are they correct?
-    - Are there any extra spaces or characters?
-3.  **Redeploy:** After adding or changing environment variables in your provider's dashboard, you often need to redeploy your project for the changes to take effect.
+3.  **Redeploy:** After updating environment variables in your provider's dashboard, you **must** redeploy your project.

-By following these instructions carefully, especially the Base64 encoding and setting variables in your deployment environment, you will resolve the connection issues.
+By following these updated instructions carefully, you will resolve the connection issues.